yung-wolf/alx-low_level_programming/0x02-functions_nested_loops/README.md

 13. Print sum of multiples of 3 & 5 under 1024

-14. Print the fibonacci seq to the 50th term.
+14. Print the fibonacci seq to the 50th term

+15. Print sum of even terms of fibonacci seq < 4,000,000.
 ```